|Liberal Arts & Sciences Administration

 My academic path through undergraduate and graduate degrees had many bumps along the road, mistakes, luck, hard work, and a lot of fun.
 My formal biology training is in ecology and evolution with an emphasis on population ecology and genetics of birds and mammals.
 Previously, I taught biology courses for several years at Haskell Indian Nations University in Lawrence, KS.

-Prior to coming to Iowa State, I was the Research Program Coordinator for a large (~500 students) biological sciences program: the Biology Scholars Program at UC Berkeley 2011-2014 where I coordinated a variety of different research training programs funded by HHMI and NIH grants.
+Prior to coming to Iowa State, I was the Research Program Coordinator for a large (~500 students, 3500 alumni) biological sciences program: the Biology Scholars Program at UC Berkeley 2011-2014 where I coordinated a variety of different research training programs funded by HHMI and NIH grants.

 Lastly, I have been professionally involved with the National Society for the Advancement of Hispanics/Chicanos and Native American Scientists (SACNAS).
 I attended my first conference in 1998 and several years later, I was recruited to the University of Washington through meeting my PhD co-advisor at the SACNAS Conference.
 In 2012, I participated in the Linton-Poodry and Advanced SACNAS Leadership Institutes (LP-SLI and ALI) and subsequently, developed the framework of what has become the STEM Scholars Program.
-Since 2016, I have served as a facilitator/lecturer at the LP-SLI hosted by AAAS in Washington DC and am the co-creator/facilitator of the new Postdoc Leadership Institute (2019).
+Since 2016, I have served as a facilitator at the LP-SLI hosted by AAAS in Washington DC and am the co-creator/facilitator of the Postdoc Leadership Institute (2019-present).
 SACNAS Leadership Programs.
-In 2016, I was elected for a 3-year term on the Board of Directors of SACNAS, served as the Secretary for two years, and was re-elected to the Board in 2018..
-In April 2018, I spoke at the March For Science in Washington D.C.
-Link to video: March For Science 2018 I frequently give departmental seminars or presentations at National Conferences on ways to diversifying STEM fields from the undergraduate to the professoriate, but primarily these talks have been for the fields of ecology & evolutionary biology.
+From 2016-2021, I served on the National Board of Directors of SACNAS and have served on the Executive Committee for 2+ years..
+I frequently give public talks, departmental seminars, or presentations at National Conferences on ways to diversifying STEM fields from the undergraduate to the professoriate.
+In April 2018, I spoke at the March For Science in Washington D.C. where I experienced my first (and only) heckling from two individuals who we failed to properly educate about the sciences!
+Link to video: March For Science 2018 Lewis & Clark College, BS Biology University of Kansas, MA Systematics & Ecology University of Washington, PhD Zoology

 As of 2015, I provide an annual Northern Cheyenne Tribal Scholarship.
 Go to Sharon Farr Welch Northern Cheyenne Tribal Scholarship.
-Must be a enrolled college student and member of the Northern Cheyenne Tribe.
+Must be a enrolled college student and enrolled member of the Northern Cheyenne Tribe.